“So what do you say, Zara?” Ziggy asked his friend. “Can two wrongs make a right?”

 Zara declined to answer.

 Ziggy pressed on regardless.
-“Well, my researches also tell me that that is was just such an argument the racist regime which ran Rhodesia used to justify their holding on to power.
+“Well, my researches also tell me that it was just such an argument the racist regime which ran Rhodesia used to justify their holding on to power.
 Not only that, the argument they used was seen subsequently to be correct, after they were ejected and the country gained independence as the new Zimbabwe.
 It remains one of the poorest countries in Africa; and the discrimination based on race and ethnicity in the country continues to this day.”

 Zara, perplexed, had to admit to feeling out of his depth.
 “So are you saying in the end that what happened in Zimbabwe was right or wrong by your way of thinking?”